-&lt;sup>\ Richard Paul Richman Professor of Law, Columbia Law School; Co-director, Millstein Center for Global Governance and Corporate Ownership; Visiting Professor, Oxford Law Faculty, Fellow, ECGI.
+&lt;sup>\ Richard Paul Richman Professor of Law, Columbia Law School; Co-director, Millstein Center for Global Governance and Corporate Ownership; Visiting Professor, Oxford Law Faculty; Fellow, ECGI.
 This paper had its origins as a presentation at conference on stewardship codes in June 2019, in Rome.
-It has also benefited from presentations at a Columbia Law School faculty workshop, at a global zoom conference on "Rethinking Stewardship" sponsored by the Millstein Center and ECGI, and a Bocconi faculty workshop.
-Many thanks to discussants, colleagues, and other interlocutors, including John Armour, Patrick Bolton, Madison Condon, Luca Enriques, Jill Fisch, Ron Gilson, Victor Goldberg, Jeremy Kessler, Dorothy Lund, and Ed Rock, Frederic Samama, and to very able research assistants Henry Hawkins, Yang Ni, and Ella Epstein.
+It has benefited from presentations at the 2021 Global Corporate Governance Colloquium, a global zoom conference on "Rethinking Stewardship" sponsored by the Millstein Center and ECGI, an NYU Roundtable on Systematic Stewardship, and faculty workshops at Columbia, Bocconi and the University of Amsterdam.
+Many thanks to discussants, colleagues, and other interlocutors, including John Armour, Lucian Bebchuk, Patrick Bolton, Madison Condon, Giuseppe Dari-Mattiacci, Luca Enriques, Jill Fisch, Ron Gilson, Victor Goldberg, Jeremy Kessler, Dorothy Lund, Alessio Pacces, Mark Roe, Ed Rock, and Fred Samama, and to very able research assistants Henry Hawkins, Yang Ni, and Ella Epstein.
 I also appreciate discussions with many in the asset manager community.